nxp-appcodehub/dm-nmh1000-magnetic-switch-example/README.md

 ### 3.3 Step 3: Build example projects
 - Open MCUXpresso IDE and select a directory to create your workspace.
-- Install MCXUpresso SDK 2.13.1 for MCX (drag and drop SDK zip into "Installed SDK" view) into MCUXpresso IDE.
+- Install MCXUpresso SDK 2.13.1 for MCX-N9XX-EVK (drag and drop SDK zip into "Installed SDK" view) into MCUXpresso IDE.
+- Install MCXUpresso SDK 2.14.2 for FRDM-MCXA153 (drag and drop SDK zip into "Installed SDK" view) into MCUXpresso IDE.
 - Go to "Quickstart Panel" and click on "Import Project(s) from file system",
 - Select "Project directory (unpacked)" and browse to the cloned project folder.
 - Select example projects that you want to open and run.
 - Right click on project and select build to start building the project.

 ### 3.4 Step 4: Run example projects
-- Connect the chosen example project HW: FRDM-MCXN947 with FRDMSTBI-NMH1000 or Hall Switch 3 click board.
+- Connect the chosen example project HWs:
+  FRDM-MCXN947 with FRDMSTBI-NMH1000 or Hall Switch 3 click board
+  FRDM-MCXA153 with Hall Switch 3 click board
-- Right click on project and select "Debug As".
-Select MCUXpresso IDE LinkServer (inc. CMSIS DAP) probes.
+- Right click on project for chosen MCU and expansion board and select "Debug As".
+- Select MCUXpresso IDE LinkServer (inc. CMSIS DAP) probes.
 - Connect a USB cable between the host PC and the MCU-Link USB port on the target board.
 - Open a serial terminal (RealTerm) with the following settings:
     - 115200 baud rate